 Verdict: Is the ASUS AX86U a Good Choice?

-The ASUS AX86U is one of the best upper-mid-end wireless routers I've come across to date.
-I’ve always felt that routers get the short end of the stick among tech gear.
+The ASUS AX86U is one of the best upper-mid-end wireless routers I've come across.
+I’ve always felt routers get the short stick among tech gear.
 Everyone spends a fortune on PCs, laptops, tablets, and phones.
 Whatever’s remaining goes to the router, which isn’t often much.

 Regardless, I have to say the AX86U sits in a pretty sweet spot.
-While expensive, it is by no means even close to the Asus ROG Rapture or Netgear NightHawk RAX120.
+While expensive, it is not close to the Asus ROG Rapture or Netgear NightHawk RAX120.
 Most homes won’t need those, so this model is a good choice over the crappy default router that most ISPs provide.